c4spar/cliffy-manual/command/types.md

 ## Enum type

 The `EnumType` can be used to define a list of allowed values.
-The constructor accapts eather an `Array<string | number>` or an `enum`.
+The constructor accepts either an `Array<string | number | boolean>` or an `enum`.
 The values are used for input validation and shell completions and displayed in the help text and types will be automatically inferred and applied to the values of the command options and arguments.

 ```typescript
 import { Command, EnumType } from "https://deno.land/x/cliffy/command/mod.ts";